 Economics Terms A-Z

 Note how the new quantity q’ is less than the original quantity q* (since less of the item is bought at a higher price).
-Therefore both consumer surplus and producer surplus reduce.
+Therefore both consumer surplus and producer surplus are reduced.
 Some of the original consumer surplus and producer surplus has been transformed into tax revenue for the government.
-However the government is not able to recoup all of the reduction in consumer and producer surplus from the original free-market equilibrium.
+However, the government is not able to recoup all of the reduction in total surplus from the original free-market equilibrium.
 This is because the tax induces less of the item to be exchanged in the market.
-Some of the benefits to consumers and producers from the original free-market equilibrium have simply vanished.
-This is represented by the grey shaded triangle in the graph and it is known as the excess burden of the tax, or a deadweight loss.
+Some of the benefits to market participants from the original equilibrium have simply vanished as some units are no longer traded at all.
+This is represented by the gray shaded triangle in the graph and it is known as the excess burden of the tax, or a deadweight loss.
 The size of the deadweight loss is determined by the elasticities of supply and demand.

 A deadweight loss is a loss in economic efficiency: before the unit tax, social welfare was higher than after its introduction.
-Deadweight losses, which are caused by market interventions, are often cited by proponents of free-market economics when arguing for smaller government, less regulation and lower taxes.
+Deadweight losses, which are caused by market interventions, are often cited by proponents of a free market economy when arguing for smaller government, less regulation and lower taxes.

 Some economists claim that the act of gift-giving is economically inefficient since the giver is typically not perfectly informed about the recipient’s preferences.
 Logically, a transfer of money that allows the recipient to choose items for themselves would be more efficient than a guess by the giver as to what items the recipient likes.
 Projected to whole markets at festive times of the year when (non-monetary) gifts are exchanged, this can invoke deadweight losses in the economy.
 See Joel Waldfogel’s provocative article, “The Deadweight Loss of Christmas” (American Economic Review, 1993).